 All Schools are required to publish a Special Educational Needs and Disability (SEND) Information Report.
 Please find details of ours below:

 1. Crossens Nursery School is a purpose built inclusive school, we welcome all children and families irrespective of any additional needs they may have.
 We will work with other agencies and professionals to ensure we have the necessary skills and resources to meet each child’s learning and development needs.

 4. When it is identified that a child may have barriers to learning or additional needs parents / carers will be invited to a consultation meeting with their child’s Key Worker and the Nursery SEND Co-ordinator to agree a plan of action that will be focused on supporting the child to make progress in the areas of concern.

 5. We will also make arrangements to consult with children in order to ensure that their views are taken into account.
-Given the age of the children in Nursery, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
+Given the age of the children in Nursery School, this consultation may take the form of observations focused on the identification of the kinds of activities that interest the child.
 Where appropriate it will involve discussion with the child about what their strengths, areas for development and interests.

 6. Arrangements for assessing and reviewing children’s progress towards outcomes, will be planned at appropriate intervals.
 The timescale will depend on the nature of the targets set, but will be around 6 weeks.
 Children and their parents will have the opportunity to take part in this review.
 Data analysis and consultation with parents enables us to evaluate the effectiveness of our SEND provision (see section 10).